DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-04-13-viewing-training-partners-and-their-courses-if-youre-an-accredited-body.md

       src: training-partners--course-description.png
 ---

-We wanted to simplify how accredited bodies viewed their training partners and their training partners’ courses.
+We wanted to simplify how accredited bodies viewed their training partners and their courses.

-Previously, accredited bodies could access courses published by their training partners in a section called ‘Courses as an accredited body’.
-They could not view full course information in the service, only on Find postgraduate teacher training (Find).
+Previously, accredited bodies could access courses published by their training partners in the ‘Courses as an accredited body’ section.
+They could not view complete course information in the service, only on Find postgraduate teacher training (Find).

 ## What we changed